et-codes/trading-wheels/README.md

 ## TODO list

-- What happens when the token is expired?
+- What happens in the front end when the server session is expired?
-- Redirect to ... portfolio? ... after logging in.
-- Use cookies to store user info instead of localStorage.
 - Check for error handling where needed.
 - Write tests for the front end.
-- Change "log in to get started!" button on home page to something else if the user is already logged in.
+- Check if backend tests are working after changing to session authorization.

 ## Notes